t2trg/t2trg-iot-edge-computing/draft-irtf-t2trg-iot-edge.md

 Edge computing nodes communicate with IoT devices over a southbound interface, typically for data acquisition and IoT device management.

-Related challenges include:

-* Defining edge computing abstractions, such as PaaS {{Yangui}}, suitable for users and cloud systems to interact with edge computing systems, and dealing with interoperability issues such as data models heterogeneity.

-### Communication Brokering

-A typical function of IoT edge computing is to facilitate communication with IoT devices: for example, enable clients to register as recipients for data from devices, as well as forwarding/routing of traffic to or from IoT devices, enabling various data discovery and redistribution patterns, e.g., north-south with clouds, east-west with other edge devices {{I-D.mcbride-edge-data-discovery-overview}}.
+Communication brokering is a typical function of IoT edge computing, that facilitates communication with IoT devices: for enabling clients to register as recipients for data from devices, as well as forwarding/routing of traffic to or from IoT devices, enabling various data discovery and redistribution patterns, e.g., north-south with clouds, east-west with other edge devices {{I-D.mcbride-edge-data-discovery-overview}}.
 Another related aspect is dispatching alerts and notifications to interested consumers both inside and outside of the edge computing domain.
 Protocol translation, analytics, and video transcoding may also be performed when necessary.
 Communication brokering may be centralized in some systems, e.g., using a hub-and-spoke message broker, or distributed like with message buses, possibly in a layered bus approach.
 Distributed systems may leverage direct communication between end devices, over device-to-device links.
 A broker can ensure communication reliability, traceability, and in some cases transaction management.

 Related challenges include:

+* Defining edge computing abstractions, such as PaaS {{Yangui}}, suitable for users and cloud systems to interact with edge computing systems, and dealing with interoperability issues such as data models heterogeneity.
-* Enabling secure and resilient communication between IoT devices and remote cloud, e.g. through multipath support
+* Enabling secure and resilient communication between IoT devices and remote cloud, e.g., through multipath support.

 ## Application Components